 Depending on the type and complexity of the claims(s) brought, the Employment Tribunal may arrange a preliminary hearing to understand the issues raised in the claim(s) and to give directions for the management of the case.
 Preliminary Hearings may be conducted at the Employment Tribunal venue with the parties present or, sometimes, by way of a telephone or video conference call between an Employment Judge and the parties or their representatives.
 In more straightforward cases standard case management directions may be issued by post to the parties without a Preliminary Hearing.

 Standard Case Management Directions

 Standard case management directions will require the parties to disclose all documents that are relevant to the claim(s) and to agree a bundle containing all the relevant documents for use at the Full Hearing of the case.
 The parties will also have to prepare and exchange witness statements containing the evidence of their respective witnesses who will appear at the Full Hearing.

-Employment Tribunal claims are often settled and this may occur at any stage including before or during a Full Hearing or after the Tribunal has given a judgment on liability but not yet dealt with remedy and has listed the matter for a Remedies Hearing.
-Settlement is normally done via ACAS or by using a Settlement Agreement.
+Employment Tribunal claims are often settled, and this may occur at any stage including before or during a Full Hearing or after the Tribunal has given a judgment on liability but not yet dealt with remedy and has listed the matter for a Remedies Hearing.
+Settlement is normally done via ACAS using an agreement known as a COT3 or by using a Settlement Agreement.